helixyte/everest/README.rst

 ``everest`` is hosted on `github <https://github.com/cenix/everest>`_.
 To contribute, please fork the project and submit a pull request.
-Please adhere to PEP8 in your code and ensure 100% test coverage.
-We recommend configuring pylint with the configuration file supplied in the `support` directory.
+Please adhere to PEP8 in your code and ensure 100% test coverage and zero pylint errors and warnings (using the configuration file supplied in the `support` directory).